wmorgan/dcos-docs/1.8/administration/logging/service-logs.md

 ## CLI

-If you’ve created a service named `service` in Marathon and would like to see stdout for every instance of that in real time, you can run the following:
+If you’ve created a DC/OS service named `service` and would like to see stdout for every instance of that in real time, you can run the following:

 ```
 $ dcos task log --follow service